allyyc/chatgpt_selenium_automation/README.md

-# chatgpt_selenium_automation
+# Automating GPT-4's RAG with Selenium

-ChatGPT Automation is a Python project that aims to automate interactions with OpenAI's ChatGPT using Selenium WebDriver.
+This is a Python project forked from [https://github.com/Michelangelo27/chatgpt_selenium_automation] that aims to automate interactions with OpenAI's ChatGPT using Selenium WebDriver.
 Currently, it requires human interaction for log-in and human verification.
 It handles launching Chrome, connecting to ChatGPT, sending prompts, and retrieving responses.
 This tool can be useful for experimenting with ChatGPT or building similar web automation tools.

 ## Prerequisites